nadun-malinda/line-and-stops/README.md

 ## Important!

-Disable CORS in the browser when running this app localy since Trafiklab API from the localhost.
+Disable CORS in the browser when running this app localy since we are calling Trafiklab API from the localhost.